YNH1985/travel_tide_project/README.md

 ## Dataset
 We had four tables of data: Sessions (fact), Hotels, Flights, Users.
 The session based table had 5 Million rows, including many, that never converted into an actual trip, cancellations etc.
-We decided taht, in order to find perks for cohorts, we needed to look at the data from a user perspective.
+We decided that in order to find perks for cohorts, we needed to look at the data from a user perspective.
 Also, in order to give recommendations and make our systems run fast and smoothly, we came up with a much smaller set of data of 5998 users.

 ## Tools